Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral

 Corollary~\ref{cor:TrClBounds2} or Theorem~\ref{Thm:prod} offer a way to detect spectral phases of random Schr\"odinger operators other than the region of complete localisation.

 \begin{corollary} Let $E \in \Sigma$ and $p>0$, then

 \end{corollary}

-\begin{remark} The criterion of Corollary~\ref{phase-transition} should be compared to the behaviour of the spectral shift operator in the (hypothetical) conducting phase, provided $W\ge 0$: the finite-volume spectral shift operator $T(E,{H}_{L}, {H}^\tau_{L})$ is finite rank for all $E\in\R$, hence even super trace class.
-Lemma \ref{th:SimonsTrace1} then implies the representation
+\begin{remark} Corollary~\ref{phase-transition} provides a reasonable condition to conclude that $E\notin \FMB$ because it is met in the case of absolutely continuous spectrum and non-trivial scattering.
+This can be seen as follows: assume $W\ge 0$ and observe that the finite-volume spectral shift operator $T(E,{H}_{L}, {H}^\tau_{L})$ is finite rank for all $E\in\R$, hence even super trace class.
+An iteration of \eqref{eq:square-products} then implies the representation

 for every $n\in \N$.
 Now, suppose we knew there exists a spectral interval $J \subset\R$ such that $H$ has absolutely continuous spectrum in $J$ almost surely.
-It follows from \eqref{eq:shift-product} and \cite[Thm.\ 3.4]{artAOC2015GKMO} that, almost surely given any $p>0$, $\|T(E,{H}_L,{H}_L^\tau)\|_{p}$ diverges at least logarithmically in $L$ for a.e.\ $E\in J$ at which there is non-trivial scattering, i.e.\ where the quantity in \eqref{gamma} below is strictly positive.
-This demonstrates that the criterion \eqref{nonFMBcrit} is potentially useful because its assumption holds in this case.
-The suppression of the logarithmic divergence in the region of complete localisation resembles the suppression of the logarithmic correction of the area law for the entanglement entropy observed in the discrete Anderson model in the region of complete localisation \cite{PhysRevLett.113.150404,ElgartPasturShcherbina2016}. \end{remark}
+It follows from \eqref{eq:shift-product} and \cite[Thm.\ 3.4]{artAOC2015GKMO} that, almost surely given any $p>0$, $\|\id_{(-\infty,E]}({H}_{L}) - \id_{(-\infty,E]}({H}^\tau_{L})\|_{p}$ diverges at least logarithmically in $L$ for a.e.\ $E\in J$ at which there is non-trivial scattering, i.e.\ where the quantity in \eqref{gamma} below is strictly positive. \end{remark}